Child Protection Policy

 - Any safeguarding deficiencies or weaknesses are remedied without delay

-- They have identified a nominated governor for safeguarding
+- A nominated governor for safeguarding is identified

 DSL responsibilities (to be read in conjunction with DSL role description in KCSiE)